Hold On to Me Darling: Productions

 The play had its world premiere in 2016, opening on March 14 at Atlantic Theater Company’s Linda Gross Theater starring Timothy Olyphant and directed by Neil Pepe.
-The play will have a off-Broadway revival at the Lucille Lortel Theatre starring Adam Driver and will run from September 24, 2024 to December 22.
+The play had an off-Broadway revival at the Lucille Lortel Theatre starring Adam Driver and ran from September 24, 2024 to December 22.

 Critical reception

 The 2016 production received mixed reviews with Frank Rizzo of Variety praising its lead star Olyphant but writing that while "The play is entertaining and engaging, performed by a top-rate ensemble...its long reach for political and social resonance is a stretch, with Strings and those around him equating or manipulating his celebrity life and personal angst to a larger moral drift of the country."
 David Rooney of The Hollywood Reporter wrote, "There’s a much better play nestling in the almost three hours of Hold On to Me Darling, but Lonergan seems unwilling to find it, leaving most of the poignancy buried between his disjointed scenes en route to a conclusion of unearned emotion.".
 Alexis Soloski of The Guardian described the play as being "amusing but uneven", adding that it was a "A changeable blend of farce, comedy and drama".

 The 2024 production received critical acclaim, particularly for Driver's performance.
 Robert Hoffer for The Wrap considered McCrane to be the "best role" of Driver's career.
 Jesse Hassenger for The Guardian wrote that Driver as McCrane has "the magnetism to draw all eyes in his direction whenever he’s on stage."
 For Vogue, Christopher Barnard commented that throughout the play's nearly 3-hour runtime "Driver does not hit a false note, a feat considering the aw-shucks, cowboy clichés lurking in the lines for less capable actors."